funte/slim-pig/README.md

   + separateFilesDirsSync
     Sync seprate the directories and files, the directory or file must be exist.
   + walk
-    Async walk throurgh a pattern.
+    Async walk through a pattern.
     Note: walk is async but the fileCallback and dirCallback should be sync.
     If occurs an error, using `Promise.catch` handle it, e.g. `await walk(...).catch(err => { })`.
     ```js